poetapp/documentation/rdd/separate-file-uploads.md

 The node should reject signed verifiable Work claims where the Work claim's `archiveUrl` does not match `hash`.

+This should be probably be async as the file we need to download from archiveUrl may be large.

 ----

 ### frost-api: hide node changes